nleanba/typst-marginalia/lib.typ

   /// Thus ```typc dy: 0pt - 100%``` aligns the text and caption baselines.
   /// -> relative length
   dy: 0pt - 100%,
-  //  Same as @note.keep-order
   /// -> boolean
   keep-order: false,
-  // Same as @note.shift.
   /// -> boolean | auto | "avoid" | "ignore"
   shift: auto,
   // Will be used to ```typc set``` the text style.